-If you treat your hardwood floors well, they’ll repay you by adding value to your home and looking great for years to come.
+If you treat your hardwood floors well, they’ll repay you by adding value to your home or apartment and looking great for years to come.
 Here are five tips to help you clean hardwood floors and keep them looking great for years to come:

 1. Determine what type of floors you have

 Do you have real hardwood or laminate floors?
 Are they sealed or coated?
 All of these things are important to figure out before you attempt to deep clean your floors.

 Certain products won’t mix well with floors that are treated, or you may have to take extra care with your floors, depending on which type you have.

 When it comes to cleaning your hardwood floors, always to stick the recommendations of the professionals.
 Your specific type and brand of hardwood should have a recommended type of cleaner to go along with it.
 Do research or contact your floor installer to find the cleaner and cleaning method that works best for your unique floors.